 Assisted reproduction can solve both sterility and infertility problems.
 However, the absence of a uterus is complex.
 One of the possible reproductive solutions is surrogacy.

-It is a process of In Vitro Fertilization (IVF) in which the embryo generated is transferred to the uterus of a woman, the pregnant woman, who will not later be the mother of the baby born.
+It is a process of In Vitro Fertilization (IVF) in which the embryo generated is transferred to the uterus of a woman, the surrogate mother, who will not be the mother of the baby born.
 This woman simply offers her capacity to gestate to another woman, man or couple who does not have this capacity.